lasantha-kumara/facebook-birthday-wishing-bot/README.md

 $ open .env
 ```

-After opening the .env file add below 2 lines to the file and save it.
+Add these 2 lines and save it.

 ```
 FACEBOOK_EMAIL="your_facebook_email"